PowerDetector

 PowerDetector is an application that can be used to monitor the power connected to the device.
 Basically just plug the device (iPhone) into a charger and plug that charger into a wall outlet.
 When the power goes off/on the app will send notifications to the email addresses that have been configured in the app.

-In order for the app to work correctly Siri Automations must be configured to connect the power events to the application.
+In order for the app to work correctly Siri Automations must be configured to connect power events to the application.
 Basically the Siri Automation calls into the app each time the power goes on or off.
 Additionally Siri Automations can be used to run a recurring notification (keep alive) so that the app sends a message once a day with the current power state.
 The app does not need to be currently running on the device for it to work because Siri will automatically start the app when the power state changes and the emails will be sent.

 Privacy Policy